JOlsen-Neslo/protractor-xray-reporter/README.md

 * `xrayImportUrl` (required) - URL to import your test executions

 # Test Setup

+You need to ensure that all test cases are created as `Generic` test cases, not `Manual` test cases.

 A test case is represented by a `describe` block.
 The test set ID has to be added at the end of the description with an @ symbol.